 Definitely, if you go in full summer, you will find in these beaches the relax that is missed in Es Grau beach.
 And also see an amazing and virgin landscape in the north of Menorca.

-If the weather is so good, instead of going by boat, we can rent a kayak to go and try going there paddling because is not far away.
-We can rent it on the beach, although in the center of the beach there's also a company so we can departure directly from the harbor.
+If the weather is good you can rent a kayak or a boat.
+Even going paddling because is not far away.
+You can rent it on the beach, although there's a company in the centre of the beach which departures on the harbour.

-Menorcan people are focused on the protection of nature, cause that, it's a Biosphere Reserve.
-In the natural park of Es Grau, it's more appreciated.
-It's an area on the north of Mahon, that goes from Es Grau to Favaritx approximately.
+Menorca is a Biosphere Reserve.
+Menorcan people are focused on the protection of nature.
+In the natural park of Es Grau it's appreciated.
+It's an area on the north of Mahon that goes from Es Grau to Favaritx.

 Inside this park, and very close to the beach, there's the Albufera.
-An amazing place with a nice ecosystem that allows the increase of birds, that were almost on the danger of extinction time ago.
+It's an amazing place with a nice ecosystem that allows the increase of birds.
+Most of them are almost on extinction danger some time ago.

 From Es Grau, we can go from two places